eau-claire-energy-cooperative/simple-multispeak/README.md

 </multispeak>
 ```

+### Calling Multispeak Methods

-Once the connection information is established a class extending MultiSpeakService must be created to communicate with the endpoint and return information.
-For example, this simple service implements the GetServiceLocationByMeterNo Multispeak method as well as a helper class to contain the information.
+Once the connection information is established a class extending `MultiSpeakService` must be created to communicate with the endpoint and return information.
+For example, this simple service implements the _GetServiceLocationByMeterNo_ Multispeak method as well as a helper class to contain the information.

 ```java